 In 2012, the Government Accountability Office (GAO) estimated that direct losses due to motorcycle crashes in the U.S. amounted to $16 billion.
 That estimate included the obvious: emergency services, medical costs including rehabilitation and property damage.
 It also accounted for things such as loss of market productivity or lost wages, household productivity and insurance costs such as claims and the cost of defense attorneys.
 According to the most recent data available, the number of motorcycle injuries per year has increased from 81,000 in 2011 to 88,000 in 2015.
 Additionally, the cost of medical care has increased as well.
 Taking those factors into consideration, it’s safe to assume that a more current study would result in a higher direct loss.
 Long-term medical costs were not included in the GAO estimate, either.

 |Rank||Top Motorcycle Claims By Type||Top Personal Auto Claims By Type|

 |4||Stolen and unrecovered||Object coming from the road|

-Reported motorcycle thefts in the U.S. increased 2% to 46,467 in 2016, according to the National Insurance Crime Bureau.
-The good news is that since 2006, motorcycle thefts are actually down 30% from 66,774.
+Reported motorcycle thefts in the U.S. increased 2% to 46,467 in 2016, according to calculations from the National Insurance Crime Bureau.
+The good news is that since 2006, motorcycle thefts are actually estimated to be down 30% from 66,774.